MooersLab/pymolsnips/README.md

 New users often accidentally add one line that breaks <em>Vim</em>, get frustrated, and give up on <em>Vim</em>
 A better practice is to slowly and irregularly build-up the <em>.vimrc</em> file as your needs evolve.
 You can comment out features that you use infrequently and uncomment them as the need arises.
-Obviosuly, your <em>.vimrc</em> file should be kept under version control so that you can easily recover the last working version.
+Obviosly, your <em>.vimrc</em> file should be kept under version control so that you can easily recover the last working version.

 <em>Vim</em> lacks native support for snippets.
 We have to extend <em>Vim</em> with a plugin known as a snippet manager.